CollinHeist/CropTop/README.md

 #### Using MPLAB
 A [video tutorial](https://vimeo.com/user96989107/review/328287810/0cc609795f) on using MPLAB

-A highly reccomended [tutorial](http://cslibrary.stanford.edu/101/EssentialC.pdf) from stanford can teach you the basics of
+A highly recommended [tutorial](http://cslibrary.stanford.edu/101/EssentialC.pdf) from Stanford will teach you the basics of
 * Data types and operators
 * Control structures
 * Functions